Helene's winds batter Florida as Category 3 storm races toward the coast

 “Please, please, please take any evacuation orders seriously!” the office said, describing the surge scenario as “a nightmare.”

 This stretch of Florida known as the Forgotten Coast has been largely spared by the widespread condo development and commercialization that dominates so many of Florida’s beach communities.
-The region is loved for its natural wonders — the vast stretches of salt marshes, tidal pools and barrier islands; the dwarf cypress trees of Tate’s Hell State Forest; and Wakulla Springs, considered one of the world’s largest and deepest freshwater springs.
+The region is loved for its natural wonders — the vast stretches of salt marshes, tidal pools and barrier islands.

-Anthony Godwin, 20, found one gas station outside Crawfordville where the tanks were still running Thursday morning to fill up before heading west toward his sister’s house in Pensacola.

-Helene was about 195 miles (315 kilometers) southwest of Tampa on Thursday afternoon and moving north-northeast at 16 mph (26 kph) with top sustained winds of at least 111 mph (179 kph).
+Helene was about 130 miles (205 kilometers) southwest of Tampa early Thursday evening and moving north-northeast at 23 mph (37 kph) with top sustained winds of at least 125 mph (205 kph).

-While Helene will likely weaken as it moves inland, damaging winds were expected to extend to the southern Appalachian Mountains, where landslides were possible, forecasters said.
-The center posted lesser tropical storm warnings as far north as North Carolina, and warned that much of the region could experience prolonged power outages and flooding.
+While Helene will likely weaken as it moves inland, damaging winds and heavy rain were expected to extend to the southern Appalachian Mountains, where landslides were possible, forecasters said.
+The center warned that much of the region could experience prolonged power outages and flooding.
 Tennessee was among the states expected to get drenched.

 Helene is forecast to be one of the largest storms in breadth in years to hit the region, said Colorado State University hurricane researcher Phil Klotzbach.
 He said since 1988, only three Gulf hurricanes were bigger than Helene’s predicted size: 2017’s Irma, 2005’s Wilma and 1995’s Opal.

 Areas 100 miles (160 kilometers) north of the Georgia-Florida line can expect hurricane conditions.
 More than half of Georgia’s public school districts and several universities canceled classes.
-The state has opened its parks to evacuees, and their pets, including horses
+The state has opened its parks to evacuees, and their pets, including horses.
+And overnight curfews were imposed in many cities and counties in south Georgia, including Albany, Valdosta and Thomasville.

+“This is one of the biggest storms we’ve ever had,” said Georgia Gov. Brian Kemp, who has authorized up to 500 National Guard soldiers.

 For Atlanta, Helene could be the worst strike on a major Southern inland city in 35 years, said University of Georgia meteorology professor Marshall Shepherd.